signedchar/signedchar/README.md

 ### Resume

-- Sysadmin with GNU/Linux, Bash, Haskell and Python programmer.
+- Sysadmin with GNU/Linux, Bash, Common Lisp and python programmer.

 ### Goals

-- Go deeper with Haskell, Erlang/Elixir and Common Lisp.
+- Playing with lisp
-- **Why this languages?**, more fun and very instructive.
+- **Why?**, So fun.

 ### Github Stats